-Menu/Setup/Additional functions/Mathematical functions/MF1 to 8/Mode = Degassed conductivity Function Options Info Calculation Selection Off On Factory setting Off On/off switch for the function Cation conductivity Connected conductivity sensor Cation conductivity represents the sensor downstream from the cation exchanger and Degassed conductivity Connected conductivity sensor upstream from the "degassing module", Degassed conductivity represents the sensor at the outlet of the degassing module.
-Measured value interrogation is obsolete as you can only choose conductivity.
-CO2 concentration Read only View this value in a user-defined measuring screen or output the value via the current output. ► Mathematical function assignment view Overview of the configured functions
+Menu/Setup/Additional functions/Mathematical functions/MF1 to 8/Mode = Degassed conductivity Function Options Info Calculation Selection • Off • On Factory setting Off On/off switch for the function Cation conductivity Connected conductivity sensor Cation conductivity represents the sensor downstream from the cation exchanger and Degassed conductivity Connected conductivity sensor Degassed conductivity represents the sensor at the outlet of the degassing module.
+Measured value querying is obsolete - you can only select conductivity.
+CO2 concentration Read only View this value in a user-defined measuring screen or output the value via the current output.
+Mathematical function assignment view Overview of the configured functions